nextcloud/officeonline/docs/templates.md

 ### Replacing empty templates

-Empty template files can be replaced the existing files in `appdata_[instanceid]/richdocuments/empty_templates/`.
-The files can be reverted to the templates shipped with the release by running the  `occ richdocuments:update-empty-templates` command.
+Empty template files can be replaced the existing files in `appdata_[instanceid]/officeonline/empty_templates/`.
+The files can be reverted to the templates shipped with the release by running the  `occ officeonline:update-empty-templates` command.